 Benson, however, shouldn’t have to wait long.
 He was 14-0 with a 1.40 ERA in the regular season for Clemson.

-Lee, a first baseman, hit .355 with 14 home runs and 33 stolen bases for San Diego State.
-Looper had 12 saves and a 1.17 ERA for Wichita State in the regular season.
+Other college stars include first baseman Travis Lee, who hit .355 with 14 home runs and 33 stolen bases for San Diego State, and Braden Looper, who had 12 saves and a 1.17 ERA for Wichita State in the regular season.

 Pirates general manager Cam Bonifay visited the College World Series during the weekend, but didn’t say which way he was leaning.
 Benson could be expensive, perhaps costing more than the record $1.6 million that the Florida Marlins paid shortstop Josh Booty a couple of years ago.